harlan-zw/vue-cli-plugin-import-components/README.md

 <p align='center'>Automatically import components in your Vue CLI app, supporting Vue 2 and 3.</p>

----

-:warning: Package is only available in beta for now.
-Use with caution.

----

 ## Why?

 Manually importing components for Vue out of the box isn't that painful.
 Whether you import from a central `index.js` or from a relative or absolute paths,